hacdias/hacdias.com/content/resume/index.md

   title="Open Source Projects"
   from="01/2015" to="present" >}}

-- Author of several Go tools for self-hosting and the open web, including [webdav](https://github.com/hacdias/webdav) (5K+ stars) and [indielib](https://github.com/hacdias/indielib) , an IndieWeb toolkit implementing IndieAuth, Micropub, and Microformats.
+- Created several tools for self-hosting and the open web, including [webdav](https://github.com/hacdias/webdav) (5K+ stars) and [indielib](https://github.com/hacdias/indielib), an IndieWeb toolkit implementing IndieAuth, Micropub, and Microformats.
-- Creator of [File Browser](https://github.com/filebrowser/filebrowser), a Go and Vue.js self-hosted file hosting service.
-It reached more than 36K stars on GitHub and over 100M downloads across different platforms.
+- Wrote and maintained plugins for the Caddy web server's v1 ecosystem, including service management, WebDAV, and minification.

 {{</ resume-position >}}